Skip to main content

 • 3000 or 4000 level CRMN course

-• FSSH Elective (must be FSSH 2000 level or higher in a different major)
+• FSSH Elective must be 2000 level or higher, not CRMN

 *The Practicum is offered in both fall and winter to accommodate all students.
 This course is application based and only those already approved through the FSSH Practicum Team are able to enrol in this course.